Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Introduction

 The vast majority of prior analyses of non-convex optimization algorithms impose various smoothness conditions on the objective~\citep{ghadimi2013stochastic, carmon2017convex, allen2018natasha, tripuraneni2018stochastic, fang2018spider,zhou2018stochastic, fang2019sharp, cutkosky2019momentum, li2019convergence, cutkosky2020momentum, zhang2020adaptive, karimireddy2020mime, levy2021storm+, faw2022power, liu2022meta}.
 One motivation for smoothness assumptions is that they allow for a convenient surrogate for global minimization: rather than finding a global minimum of a neural network's loss surface (which may be intractable), we can hope to find an $\epsilon$-stationary point, i.e., a point $\bx$ such that $\|\nabla F(\bx)\|\le \epsilon$.
 By now, the fundamental limits on first order smooth non-convex optimization are well understood: Stochastic Gradient Descent (SGD) will find an $\epsilon$-stationary point in $O(\epsilon^{-4})$ iterations, which is the optimal rate~\citep{arjevani2019lower}.
 Moreover, if $F$ happens to be second-order smooth, SGD requires only $O(\epsilon^{-3.5})$ iterations, which is also optimal~\citep{fang2019sharp, arjevani2020second}.
 These optimality results motivate the popularity of SGD and its variants in practice~\citep{kingma2014adam, loshchilov2016sgdr, loshchilov2018decoupled, goyal2017accurate, you2019large}.

 Unfortunately, many standard neural network architectures are non-smooth (e.g., architectures incorporating ReLUs or max-pools cannot be smooth).
-As a result, these analyses can only provide intuition about what might occur when an algorithm is deployed in practice: the theorems themselves do not apply (see also the discussion in, e.g., \citet{li2021second}).
+As a result, these analyses can only provide intuition about what might occur when an algorithm is deployed in practice: the theorems themselves do not apply (see \citet{patel2022gradient} for examples of failure of SGD in non-smooth settings, or \citet{li2021second} for futher discussion of assumptions).
 Despite the obvious need for non-smooth analyses, recent results suggest that even approaching a neighborhood of a stationary point may be impossible for non-smooth objectives~\citep{kornowski2022oracle}.
 Nevertheless, optimization clearly \emph{is} possible in practice, which suggests that we may need to rethink our assumptions and goals in order to understand non-smooth optimization.

 Fortunately, \citet{zhang2020complexity} recently considered an alternative definition of stationarity that \emph{is} tractable even for non-smooth objectives and which has attracted much interest \citep{davis2021gradient, tian2022finite, kornowski2022complexity, tian2022no, jordan2022complexity}.
 Roughly speaking, instead of $\|\nabla F(\bx)\|\le \epsilon$, we ask that there is a random variable $\by$ supported in a ball of radius $\delta$ about $\bx$ such that $\|\E[\nabla F(\by)]\|\le \epsilon$.
 We call such an $\bx$ an $(\delta,\epsilon)$-stationary point, so that the previous definition ($\|\nabla F(\bx)\|\le \epsilon$) is a $(0,\epsilon)$-stationary point.
 The current best-known complexity for identifying an $(\delta,\epsilon)$ stationary point is $O(\epsilon^{-4}\delta^{-1})$ stochastic gradient evaluations.